-- Chewing gum is a no-no in Sign.
-Mouth movement is an important part of Signed communications.
+- Chewing gum is a no-no in sign language.
+Mouth movement is an important part of signed communications.

 - When you see two people are signing secretly, don’t stare.
 They might be having a private conversation.

 - When visiting Deaf people, don’t just walk into the house since they can’t hear the doorbell.
 Deaf people have strobe lights connected to the doorbell and the phone.
 When either ring, a light will flash.

 - If you are out for a meal with a Deaf person, don’t order for them unless you are asked.
 They are accustomed to pointing at an item on the menu to the server.

 - Never initiate a conversation about a Deaf person’s hearing loss.
 Questioning implies that you don’t view that person as a whole, but broken, incomplete, or inferior.
 It is a sensitive subject.

 - Don’t stand where bright light or sun is directly behind you because whoever is watching you sign will only see your silhouette – a big giveaway that you are a beginner.

-Learn more about this and how to Sign with our American Sign Language courses.
-Welcome to the world of language without words.
+Learn more about Deaf etiquette and the most common signs with our American Sign Language courses.